belangeo/cecilia5/README.rst

 Official web site
 -----------------

-To download the latest version of Cecilia5, go to
-`the official web site! <http://ajaxsoundstudio.com/software/cecilia/>`_
+To download the latest version of Cecilia5 binary app, go to `the official web site! <http://ajaxsoundstudio.com/software/cecilia/>`_

 User documentation